ALMS Writing Guide

 - The job someone is doing is written after his or her name: Ellen Makin, lecturer in English.

 - Begin formal letters with Dear Professor Jones, Dear Ms Makin (no first names).
 Use the name if you know it.

 - Use a less formal style for e-mails and letters to friends – but some kind of greeting is needed: Frank!
 Hi there, Dolores!
-If you don’t know the recipient of your message, you still need a greeting, even in e-mails: Dear Joan, / Mrs Nordlund,.
+If you don’t know the recipient of your message, you still need a greeting, even in e-mails: Dear Joan, / Ms Nordlund.

-- If you are replying to a letter, begin by referring to it: Thank you for your letter of May 15.
+- When replying to a letter, begin by referring to it: Thank you for your letter of May 15.

 - If you are initiating the correspondence, start by introducing yourself (if you don’t know the recipient) or saying why you are writing: I am a student of Psychology at the University of Helsinki and am planning to write my Master’s thesis on stress in the workplace. / I am writing to you to ask if your company would be interested in supporting our research on stress in the workplace.

 - Letters and messages usually end with some sort of complimentary close, such as: Yours sincerely.
 Other examples:

 - Formal if you know the person’s name; Yours faithfully

 - Formal if you don’t know the name: Best wishes, / With best regards,